leitbogioro/Tools/README.md

 - Support Raid 0, to add parameter -raid "0", the validation need to be certificated.
 - Disable ntp clock setup for static network in Debian/Ubuntu installation otherwise it may cause static network failed.
 - Fix if input --ip-addr "" --ip-mask "" --ip-gate "", static network configuration may not valid.
+- Support config timezone automatically according to the geo-location of the guest's IP or determine an existed timezone parameter to config it manually is also be supported.

 ![1](1.jpg)